 - Personal Growth

 - Pre-Marital Counselling

-I have 25 years of experiencing in running workshops and public speaking at various private and corporate functions and am available to discuss the needs of your company and tailor a workshop to meet your specific demands.
+I have over 25 years of experiencing in running workshops and public speaking at various private and corporate functions and am available to discuss the needs of your company and tailor a workshop to meet your specific demands.

 What are you waiting for?
 To make an appointment, please email Tabasom: email@example.com